ungerleiderlab/ungerleiderlab.github.io/about.md

 title: About
 permalink: /about/
 ---

-The lab is launching August 1, 2024!
+<h3>The lab is launching August 1, 2024!</h3>

 We will be in the Department of Molecular Microbiology and Immunology at Saint Louis University.

 ### Contact me
-nathan dot ungerleider at health.slu.edu
+nathan.ungerleider@health.slu.edu